BivinKarthik45/Tic-Tac-Toe/README.md

 - Add error handling for boundary cases and unexpected input.
 - Allow players to customize their names and symbols.
 - Implement an AI opponent for single-player mode.

-## Contributing

-Contributions are welcome!
-If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.

----

-Feel free to adjust the content based on your preferences or add more sections if needed.